 Deposit Products should be set-up in order to mirror the deposit product names and types currently in place at your institution.
 It is also important to note that if you're using PrecisionLender’s Relationship Awareness module, you'll want to have a deposit product set-up for each type of deposit product on your bank’s core system that will feed into PrecisionLender through the Relationship Awareness module.
 The configuration assumptions associated with these products will be what is applied to the profitability calculations for existing deposit accounts associated with Relationship Awareness.

 - The Deposit Product Edit Screen

 - Earnings Credit

-The "Save" button is how you save any changes you have made to the product.
-If you leave a relationship without saving, any changes you have made since the last save, will be lost.
+- The "Save" button is how you save any changes you have made to the product.
+If you leave the screen without saving, any changes you have made since the last save, will be lost.

-The "Print" button allows you to print the product settings.
+- The "Print" button allows you to print off the settings of this product.

-The tabs represent different regions or groups of regions that have different assumption sets for the product.
+The tabs below the header represent different regions or groups of regions that have different assumption sets for the product.

 Product Configurations & Defaults